open-quantum-safe/profiling/perf/README.md

 In order to store the results in AWS S3, the following environment variables have to be set for the script `mount_s3.sh` to operate correctly:
 - BUCKETNAME: Name of bucket where to store results.
 Follow [AWS guidance](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html).
 - BUCKETSECRETS: Colon-separated pair of AWS Access Key ID:Secret Access Key.
 Guidance on creating and using these [available for example here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).

+### High-performance building

+In order to speed up the building of all components, the Dockerfile build argument `MAKE_DEFINES` is available and should be set to a value commensurate to the build platform at hand: If you have a 48 core machine, you may thus want to run the ARM64 cross-build command for example like this: `docker buildx build --build-arg MAKE_DEFINES="-j 48" -t oqs-perf:arm64 --platform=linux/arm64 .`.

+Default value for `MAKE_DEFINES` is "-j 2" to assure successful docker image generation also on more simple hardware.

 ### Running scheduled task